 Many ground handlers are doing this extra work while short-staffed.
 They reduced their ranks because there was little passenger baggage to handle and fewer planes to refuel.
 Now, they are having difficulty calling people back, in part because of the $600 per week in additional unemployment benefits many out-of-work Americans are receiving as part of the government’s coronavirus rescue plan.

-Dock workers “are making more money sitting at home,” making it difficult to convince them to return to work, Menini observed.
+Dock workers “are making more money sitting at home,” making it difficult to persuade them to return to work, Menini observed.

 Warehouse operations are also taking longer because personnel are adhering to social distancing policies, according to industry specialists.